HISPlayer/MetaSpatial-SDK/quickstart-guide.md

 All of these functions take the playerIndex as their first parameter.
 If an invalid index is passed, the method will throw an error.

 ## 4. Create a Stream and MediaPanel Entity
-To create as stream and MediaPanel to display video, you need to use the `HISStreamEntityProperties` class, which requires MediaPanel properties, a stream URL, and a `HISPlayerProperties` instance.
+To create as stream and MediaPanel to display video, you need to use the `HISStreamEntityProperties` class, which requires MediaPanel properties, stream URL, and `HISPlayerProperties` instance.
 The `HISPlayerProperties` class defines playback options such as autoplay and the playback strategy, specified by the `HISPlaybackStrategy` enum.

 Here's an example: